St Virgil's College: History

 St Virgil's College was formally opened on 22 January 1911 by The Christian Brothers.
 Leo Doyle was the first student admitted to the college.
 At is foundation the college was a boarding school for boys located in Barrack Street, Hobart.
 The boarding section of the college was closed in 1970 and since then St Virgil's College has been a day school only.

 In 1962, another campus was opened in Austins Ferry, offering junior secondary grades (Grades 7–9) on a riverside property of 30 hectares.
 In 1991, three Grade 10 streams were also added.
 2012 marks the 50 year celebrations for the campus.

 The Barrack Street campus then expanded for students from Grades 7–12 until 1994 when, under the Southern Secondary Schools Restructuring Plan, the campus no longer accepted enrolments for Grade 7.
 At the end of 1994, Grades 8, 11 and 12 ceased to run at the Barrack Street campus, and all secondary grades were moved to the Austins Ferry campus.
 This allowed Guilford Young College (Grades 11 and 12) to be established on the Barrack Street site.
 Grades 9 and 10 still ran in 1995, and only Grade 10 was offered in 1996.

 After 1996, St Virgil's College ceased to operate any of its classes on the Barrack Street campus.
 From then on, Grades 7–10 were all taught at the Austins Ferry campus, and because of the discontinuation of Grades 11–12, many students moved on to the newly formed Guilford Young College for their pre-tertiary years.

 In August 1995, permission was granted for St Peter's School to become the St Virgil's College Junior School from 1996 onwards.
 The Junior School now accommodates boys from Grades 3–6 and operates on the old St Peter's School site in Patrick Street.

-The current Principal of St Virgil's College is John Franzin, who was appointed in 2022.
+The current principal of St Virgil's College is John Franzin, who was appointed in 2022.
 Damian Messer left the college in 2021 to carry out other goals and explore different paths.
 In 2009, Christopher D. Smith left the college to carry out higher duties.
-Franzin is now the full-time principal, with Daniel Lapolla as the Vice-Principal teacher of the college, who replaced Heidi Senior in 2021.
+Franzin is now the full-time principal, with Daniel Lapolla as the vice-principal teacher of the college, who replaced Heidi Senior in 2021.

-In 2019, it was announced that St Virgil's College would expand from a Year 3-10 school to a kinder to Year 12 school.
-Works are currently underway to develop both the Hobart and Austins Ferry sites in order for the school to cater for the new students by 2023.
+In 2019, it was announced that St Virgil's College would expand from a Year 3–10 school to a kindergarten to Year 12 school.
+Since 2023, the college has catered for Year 11 and 12 students, with the first cohort of Year 12s graduating in 2024.